 How to get started with Tynker

-Have your child try all of our free activities on the Hour of Code page and download our free app for Android or Apple tablets.
+Have your child try all of our free activities on the Hour of Code page and download our free app for Apple tablets.
 If your child is ready for an accelerated experience, Tynker offers courses for children to learn to code at home or at school.
 Your child can start learning and creating today!